walmartlabs/concord/docs/yaml.md

   # calling a method with a single argument
   # the value will be converted into Map<String, Object>
   - log: { level: "warn", message: "hello" }

+  # multiline strings and string interpolation is also supported
+  - log: |
+      those line breaks will be
+      preserved.
+Here will be a ${result} of EL evaluation.
 ```

 Alternatively, `JavaDelegate` instances can be used.
 While the support